ET-Plus Guardrail: History

 In the 1980s, Texas A&M Transportation Institute (TTI) had been conducting researches to improve guardrail safety for head-on collisions of guardrail ends.
 As a result, it developed the first model of energy-absorbing guardrail end terminals called ET-2000.
-The design used the "rail extrusion" process to allow the impact head with an extrusion throat to dissipate the impact energy by extruding the metal guardrail to bend it away from the vehicle to prevent it from sparring into the vehicle.
+The design used the "rail extrusion" process to allow the impact head with an extrusion throat to dissipate the impact energy by extruding the metal guardrail to bend it away from the vehicle to prevent it from spearing into the vehicle.
 ET-2000 crash testing that followed the guidelines in the United States was accepted by the Federal Highway Administration in 1989.
 The first recorded successful use was on Interstate 35 near Buda, Texas.

-In 1993, National Cooperative Highway Research Program published a report titled NCHRP Report 350, outlining an updated crash test and evaluation requirements to reflects the higher speeds and types of larger vehicles on the United States highways.
+In 1993, National Cooperative Highway Research Program published a report titled NCHRP Report 350, outlining an updated crash test and evaluation requirements to reflect the higher speeds and types of larger vehicles on the United States highways.
 ET-2000 was tested in accordance to the NCHRP Report 350 in 1995 and was accepted by the Federal Highway Administration.

 In 1999, TTI started developing ET-Plus based on the same extrusion throat design but with larger impact plate to accommodate more varieties of the vehicles and to reduce the weight of the impact head to lessen the crash severity.
 The design had 5 in guide channels.
 A NCHRP Report 350 crash test of ET-Plus was conducted.
 Based on this specific test and an earlier full battery of tests of ET-2000 which shared the same extrusion throat design, the Federal Highway Administration approved ET-Plus to be used on highways in a letter dated January 18, 2000.
 TTI signed an exclusive licensing with Trinity Highway Products to be the manufacturer and seller of ET-Plus.

 TTI engineers continued to conduct researches and recommended to Trinity that by narrowing ET-Plus guide channels from 5 in to 4 in, it could improve the alignment of the head on the rail.
 In 2005, Trinity proposed that it would use the 4-inch channel version for a new set of tests required for the new 31 in guardrail height installations per NCHRP Report 350.
 The prototype of the 4-inch model was reviewed and approved by TTI.
 Trinity then used that model for the 2005 test battery.
 On September 2, 2005, the Federal Highway Administration approved ET-Plus to be used for the 31-inch installations.
 However, it was later revealed that the Federal Highway Administration was not notified of the modification to 4-inch channel at the time of the approval.

 ET-Plus continued to be eligible for federal-aid reimbursement, until December 31, 2017, when ET-Plus did not comply to the new test criteria as outlined in the Manual for Assessing Safety Hardware (MASH).